[HISTORY: Adopted by the Mayor and Council of the Borough of Kenilworth 6-12-2013 by Ord. No. 2013-07. Amendments noted where applicable.]

 Preserve the public peace; protect life and property; detect, arrest and prosecute offenders of the laws of New Jersey and the ordinances of the Borough of Kenilworth; direct and control traffic; provide attendance and protection during emergencies; provide appearances in court; cooperate with all other law enforcement agencies; and provide training for the efficiency of its members and officers.

 Carry out the policies and orders of the Chief of Police and as specified in the rules and regulations as promulgated.

-Devote his/her whole time and attention to the service of the Department, being expressly prohibited from following any other calling or being engaged in any other businesses, unless he/she receives the consent of the Chief of Police, and before such consent shall be given, the Chief of Police shall be satisfied that the employment shifts or routine schedule of duties shall not be disrupted; and unless the work is of such a nature that it does not in any degree impair the physical ability or mental alertness of the particular person from properly performing his/her duties as a member of the Police Department.
-Although certain hours are allocated to regular tours of duty, police officers are considered to be at all times on duty and must respond promptly and anytime their services are required.
-Nothing in this subsection shall be considered to prohibit any member of the Kenilworth Police Department from serving on the Kenilworth Volunteer Fire Department and Rescue Squad, provided that any such Kenilworth police officers shall only be engaged in Kenilworth Volunteer Fire Department activities while the police officer is not on a regular tour of duty for Kenilworth Police Department.
+Devote his/her whole time and attention to the service of the Department, being expressly prohibited from following any other calling or being engaged in any other businesses, unless he/she receives the consent of the Chief of Police, and before such consent shall be given, the Chief of Police shall be satisfied that the employment shifts or routine schedule of duties shall not be disrupted, and unless the work is of such a nature that it does not in any degree impair the physical ability or mental alertness of the particular person from properly performing his/her duties as a member of the Police Department.
+Although certain hours are allocated to regular tours of duty, police officers are considered to be at all times on duty and must respond promptly and any time their services are required.
+Nothing in this subsection shall be considered to prohibit any member of the Kenilworth Police Department from serving on the Kenilworth Volunteer Fire Department and Rescue Squad, provided that any such Kenilworth police officer shall only be engaged in Kenilworth Volunteer Fire Department activities while the police officer is not on a regular tour of duty for the Kenilworth Police Department.